getodk/docs/briefcase-forms.rst

 This command exports form data with id market_prices from Briefcase's storage directory on the :file:`~/Desktop` and write CSV file to :file:`~/Desktop/market_prices.csv`

-To get help about the command line operation type `java -jar path_to_jar -help` for help on the command line interface.
+To get help about the command line operation type `java -jar path_to_jar -help`.

  .. code-block:: console